ibm-cloud-docs/ibm-cloud-provider-for-terraform/faqs.md

   ```
   {: codeblock}

 3. If you are using Terraform modules, the shared Terraform block to be used in all the module folders that is been used.
-    Detailed steps in the IBM Terraform documentation will be published shortly.
-    {: note}
+For more information, see [install Terraform v0.13.x]() and [install the {{site.data.keyword.cloud_notm] provider plug-in]().

 ## Why I am getting an issue when trying to provision an `ibm_container_alb_cert`?
 {: #provision-ibm-container-alb-cert}